 Welcome to the St. Dominic School community web site!
 We are a truly vibrant faith community that takes pride in developing passion, patience and perseverance in your child(ren).
 We believe that every student is a gem that has the capability of illuminating the world in their own special way.
 As a staff, we will work tirelessly to create opportunities for students to share their gifts, celebrate their uniqueness and be the best they can be.
 We feel fortunate to be part a school team focused on developing the whole child (mind, body and spirit) through a commitment to high expectations and collaboration.

 Our school is blessed with a caring, talented staff committed to creating opportunities for students to share their wonderful gifts.
-Under the guidance and leadership of our St. Mark parish priest, Father Don Sanvido, the students will have the opportunity to grow and flourish through the sacraments and our daily life.
+Under the guidance and leadership of our St. Mark parish priest, Father Steve Merrin, the students will have the opportunity to grow and flourish through the sacraments and our daily life.
 We place great value on our three cornerstones of community-school, home, and church!
 Together we can prepare our 21st century learners for a productive meaningful life, tolerant of differences, while working together in the image of Jesus Christ.
-We have the privilege of educating our children in a Catholic school system and it is the responsibility of all of us to be the “voice of Jesus in the ears of our children.”
+We have the privilege of educating our children in a Catholic school system and it is the responsibility of all of us to be the “Face of God.”

 At St. Dominic we are fortunate to have a school council that has, and continues to be, a tremendous support to our school community.
 As well, we have dedicated volunteers who give of their time and energy to enrich the learning experience of all our students.
 Collectively, we have created an environment where it is safe to challenge, learn and grow.